Do you ever imagine just whiling away your day surrounded by the warm waters of a thermal pool whilst succumbing to the luxury of a cruise ship?

-Boasting the title of World’s largest hot water spa world, Therme Erding has a large wave lagoon, situated around palm trees and thanks to it retractable glass roof, is kept at tropical temperatures all year round.
-On top of this you have an outdoor heated pool area with bubble jets and a swim-up bar which simply requires a swipe of your wrist band, just like a cruise ship would for all purchases made.
+Boasting the title of the World’s largest hot water spa world, Therme Erding has a large wave lagoon, situated around palm trees and thanks to its retractable glass roof, is kept at tropical temperatures all year round.
+On top of this, you have an outdoor heated pool area with bubble jets and a swim-up bar which simply requires a swipe of your wrist band, just like a cruise ship would for all purchases made.

 Back inside you have two further Jacuzzi pools and 100’s of sun-beds to relax on.
 Not quite enough for you…well hang on… there is still more to see.

 Head through the tunnel to what Therme Erding has named the GALAXY ERDING, Europe’s biggest waterslide fun Park, which is a waterslide complex with rides suitable for all age groups and swimming abilities – trust me I can’t really swim and I still spent time here shooting through tubes and down slippery slides although there were some that I left up to Paul to experience.

 On top of this, there is also a second relaxation area complete with two further Jacuzzis inside and one rather hot one outside that has therapeutic properties believed to be perfect for those ailed by muscle pain and arthritis.